sprngr/dotfiles/README.md

 Restart your terminal and bam, echo `$BASH_VERSION_MAJOR` to verify that it is greater than 3.

-Congrats, you have installed a new `bash`.
+Congrats, you have installed a new `bash` on OS X.

+## Personal App Notes

+For SublimeText we use our own [Spacegray-Monokai](https://github.com/sprngr/spacegray-monokai) theme package.

+### OSX specific

+Swap terminal package with [iTerm2](http://iterm2.com/).

+For Mou we use the [base16](https://github.com/chriskempson/base16-mou) theme package.